Weave Code

 For Engineering Teams:

-*"Problem: String manipulation in PHP is often messy—mixing native functions (trim(), str_replace()), regex, or custom helpers leads to inconsistent code and bugs.
-Solution: php-standard-library/str offers a small, composable API for common tasks (trimming, case changes, slugs) with:
+*"Problem: String manipulation in Laravel is often messy—mixing native PHP functions (trim(), str_replace()), regex, or custom helpers leads to inconsistent code, bugs, and technical debt.
+Solution: php-standard-library/str provides a small, composable API for common string tasks with:

 • No bloat: Just string utilities, no framework dependencies.

-• Readability: Methods like Str::slug('hello world') replace verbose regex.
+• Readability: Methods like Str::slug('hello world') replace verbose regex or mb_* chains.

-• Easy adoption: Drop-in replacement for ad-hoc logic or Laravel’s Str facade if needed.
-Ask: Let’s trial this in [Module X] to reduce string-handling boilerplate by 30% and improve maintainability.
-Low risk—MIT license, minimal setup."*
+• Easy adoption: Drop-in replacement for ad-hoc logic or Laravel’s Str helper where needed.
+Proposal: Let’s trial this in [Module X] to:

 Weaver